ASTM79/tidbyt-base-nft-display-public/README.md

 # 🖥️ Tidbyt Base NFT Display

 Display your Base network NFTs on your Tidbyt device with style!
-This app fetches NFTs from your Base L2 wallet and creates an engaging display that rotates through your collection.
+This app fetches NFTs from your Base L2 wallet and creates an engaging display that shows two NFTs side by side, rotating through your collection.

 ![Tidbyt Display Example](assets/preview.png)

 ## ✨ Features

 - 🎨 Display NFTs from Base blockchain
-- 🔄 Auto-rotate through your NFT collection
+- 🔄 Auto-rotate through your NFT collection every 5 seconds
+- 👥 Show two NFTs side by side
-- 🖼️ Show NFT images and metadata
+- 🖼️ Show NFT images and titles
-- ⚡ Real-time updates every 10 seconds
+- ⚡ Support for large NFT collections (up to 1000 NFTs)
 - 🔐 Secure configuration handling
-- 🎯 Error handling and validation
+- 🎯 Optimized display for Tidbyt LED matrix

 ## 📋 Prerequisites